 Holmes Beach is in the middle of the island and is extremely popular due to the large public beach at the end of Manatee Avenue (Route 64).
 The middle city starts around 29th street and ends at Peppertree, about 55 blocks.
 This area is considered quieter than Bradenton Beach and has many gift shops, restaurants, and the only major grocery store on the island.
 Holmes Beach is considered quieter for several reasons.
 Firstly, Holmes Beach has a mixture of condominium complexes and homes.
 The mixture is about 30% condominiums and 70% homes.
 Secondly, most of Holmes Beach allows for several routes that allow access North and South.
 This provides for a lot less traffic congestion.
 Holmes Beach has the widest section of the island and allows most of the East side of the island to view the Tampa Bay as well as the Skyway Bridge.

 Key Royale is a more exclusive area of Anna Maria Island three cities.
 All properties on Key Royale have varying degrees of water views, either canal or Tampa Bay views.
+This area also has many beachfront rentals to allow for beautiful views right from your vacation home.
 In addition, the area offers the only golfing on the island with a 9 hole par 3 Golf Course.
 It is a private golf course and requires some significant networking to find a member to allow you to be their guest.
 Don’t worry, there are plenty of public golf courses nearby.
 For shopping, East Bay Drive offers the newest plaza’s on the island and the ¼ mile stretch gives you access to several restaurants, gift shops, pharmacy, grocery store, hardware store, etc

 We have quite a few vacation rentals in Holmes Beach – check them out!
 Here are a few of our favorites: